peristron/signalfoundry_v2/README.md

 - Upload and scan a CSV file.
 - Upload and scan an Excel file with a selected text column.
 - Upload and scan a VTT transcript with speaker labels.
+- Upload and scan a `.txt` file that contains WebVTT-style transcript content.
+- Upload and scan a UTF-16 transcript and confirm no square/rectangle artifacts appear in word clouds or keyphrase text.
+- Test detected speaker labels, exact speaker exclusion, and partial speaker exclusion.
+- Confirm the pre-scan preview appears before scanning, if enabled in this branch.
+- Confirm the latest scan summary appears after scanning, if enabled in this branch.
+- Download at least one CSV output and confirm it opens correctly.
 - Upload and scan a PDF.
 - Upload and scan a PowerPoint file.
 - Paste a public URL and confirm it is processed.